 The monitor has VESA’s entry-level DisplayHDR 400 certification, and some HDR content will look noticeably better thanks to the wide color gamut and decent brightness, but you won’t get a mind-blowing HDR picture quality.

 Of course, gaming monitors that offer the ‘true’ HDR viewing experience cost well over $1,000.

-However, there are more affordable monitors than the Aorus FI27Q-P, such as the Samsung CHG70 with DisplayHDR 600 which offers a more immersive HDR image, but it has its own disadvantages like slower response time.
+However, there are more budget-friendly monitors than the Aorus FI27Q-P, such as the Samsung CHG70 with DisplayHDR 600 which offers a more immersive HDR image, but it has its own donsides like slower response time.

-All in all, the Aorus FI27Q-P display offers an excellent image quality with consistent and vivid colors as well as decent brightness and contrast ratio, but there are less expensive monitors available that offer just as good (or better) picture.
+All in all, the Aorus FI27Q-P display offers an excellent image quality with consistent and vivid colors as well as decent brightness and contrast ratio, but there are less expensive monitors available that offer an equally good (or better) picture.